AgoraIO-Usecase/AgoraChat-rn/docs/v2/index.md

 ## CodingSource Code Implementation

-Initialize the UiKit SDK.
+Initialize the UIKit SDK.
 Fill in the necessary parameters.
 For example: appkey.

 ```typescript
 import {